UWASL/dedup-bench/README.md

      make clean
      make
    ```
 3. If AVX-512 support is required, these are the alternative build commands.
+Note that building with this option on a machine without AVX-512 support will result in runtime errors.
    ```
      make clean
      make EXTRA_COMPILER_FLAGS='-mavx512f -mavx512vl -mavx512bw'